 The original name in English of the couple of chipmunks is a pun on the name of the 18th-century cabinet maker and furniture designer Thomas Chippendale.
 In the East, the name is usually adapted, while in the East different names are used.

 In German in 1952 they came up with the name “Ahörnchen und Beehörnchen”, literally “A-squirrel & B-squirrel” (from Eichhörnchen).
-You see, German ingenuity at its best.
-But when the tv cartoon began its emission they were renamed “Chip und Chap”.
+You see German ingenuity at its best.
+But when the TV cartoon began its emission they were renamed “Chip und Chap”.
 It resembles the translation of Danish, Italian, and Spanish in Spain.

 In the Arabic-speaking countries, they changed from French “Tic et Toc” to Arabic “Shib w Adil”, even though nowadays they are “Sanajib” and “Sanjub”.